perryabdulkadir/World_Weather_Analysis/README.md

 stop3 = (vacation_stop3.to_numpy()[0][5], vacation_stop3.to_numpy()[0][6])
 ```

-Subsequently, using the GMaps package, I created a map using the cities as waypoints.
+Subsequently, using the gmaps package, I created a map using the cities as waypoints.

 ![waypoint_code.PNG](Resources/waypoint_code.PNG)